 Linda is highly regarded for her trial work and as an advocate who works hard and efficiently for her clients.
 She is a skilled negotiator, empathetic counselor, and seasoned trial attorney.
 While her passion is criminal defense work, Linda’s prior executive level experience as the Criminal Division Chief at the Philadelphia U.S. Attorney’s Office and as the Senior Executive Deputy Attorney General at the Pennsylvania Attorney General’s Office provides her with unique insight into law enforcement’s investigative and trial strategies at both the federal and state level.

-Linda has successfully conducted hundreds of investigations and numerous high profile trials, including matters in the health care industry and education field, and for companies that do business with the federal and state governments.
+Linda has successfully conducted hundreds of investigations and numerous high profile trials, including matters involving businesses that do business with, or are regulated by, federal and state governments.
 She also has worked on securities fraud, criminal tax, antitrust, Foreign Corrupt Practices Act, False Claims Act, and environmental criminal cases, as well as other fraud and corruption matters.

 In recognition of her trial skills, Linda was inducted in 2007 as a Fellow of the American College of Trial Lawyers (ACTL).
 In September 2016, she presented before U.S. Supreme Court Chief Justice John Roberts and Justices Stephen Breyer and Samuel Alito, as part of the U.K. and U.S. Exchange sponsored by the ACTL, a mock historic trial from 1794 (Georgia v.
 Brailsford), which was the first and only trial held before the U.S. Supreme Court.